nicolas-f/noisemodelling/Docs/Get_Started_GUI.rst

 * Windows: ``NoiseModelling.exe`` or ``NoiseModelling_xxx\bin\WebServer.bat``
 * Linux or Mac: ``NoiseModelling_xxx/bin/WebServer`` *(check authorize file execution in property of this file before)*

-and wait until ``INFO:oejs.Server:main:Started`` is written in your command prompt.
+and wait until `<INFO:Start NoiseModelling: http://localhost:8000/>`_ is written in your command prompt.

 .. warning::